mnestix/mnestix-browser/README.md

 If you want to activate debug breakpoints in the code, you may have to open the website through a debug environment:
  - In `JetBrains WebStorm` you can run a debug browser with the `JS Debug` run configuration.
- - In `VisualStudio Code` you can set up a debug browser by creating a `launch.json` file in the `Run and Debug` tab and create a run configuration for your preferred browser.
+ - In `Visual Studio Code` you can set up a debug browser by creating a `launch.json` file in the `Run and Debug` tab and create a run configuration for your preferred browser.

 You may need to set the initial URL to http://localhost:3000.